thunderrabbit/barefoot_rob/content/events/2022/06/26create-a-portrait-of-your-soul.en.md

 8,800 yen for per person or 13,000 yen for two people

-fter June 21st: 11,000 yen per person or 15,000 yen for two people
+After June 21st: 11,000 yen per person or 15,000 yen for two people

 Buy tickets on Peatix (link coming soon!)